Minhtran2904/wordle_solver/README.md

 1. start guessing
 2. input "result" into program with correct format: y for yellow, g for green and w for grey or wrong guess.
 3. program will return list of possible words left
-4. pick one word from the list and continue
+4. pick one word from the list and repeat from step 1.

 Example: From [website](https://www.nytimes.com/games/wordle/index.html)